rok92/TIL/En/Opic.md

 **I can't afford to go abroad**.
 But I believe what's really important is how they spend their vacations,

-not where whey spend it.
+not where they spend it.

 <hr>